LastPad is a reusable menstrual pad – TechCrunch

 “The most sustainable pad that you can ever have is actually the one that you don’t produce but that would just be free bleeding — and I think that 99% of women are not ready for that,” adds Aagaard.
 “So can we make some solutions on some of the things that we actually have to take care of?”

-While LastObject is sticking with Kickstarter to get LastPad to market, Aagaard confirms that once they see how much early adopter demand it’s getting they plan to produce enough to also sell via some of the other outlets where they currently sell their products — such as ecommerce sites like Amazon and of course their own web shop.
+While LastObject is sticking with Kickstarter to get LastPad to market, Aagaard confirms that once they see how much early adopter demand it’s getting they plan to produce enough to also sell via some of the other outlets where they currently sell their products — such as e-commerce sites like Amazon and of course their own web shop.

-So far, the US has been the main market for LastObject’s reusable wares, per Aagaard — which she attributes to mostly using Kickstarter to build a community of users.
+So far, the U.S. has been the main market for LastObject’s reusable wares, per Aagaard — which she attributes to mostly using Kickstarter to build a community of users.
 But she adds that the company is starting to see more traction in Europe as it’s increased the number of regional distributors it works with.

 So what’s next for the company after LastPad?
 The product direction they’ll take is an active discussion, she says.